Remembering The Summer Of ’69: Apollo 11 Moon Landing, Woodstock, The Manson Murders & Chappaquiddick

 On the roster on Friday, August 15, 1969, Richie Havens, Swami Satchidananda, Sweetwater, Bert Sommer, Ravi Shankar, Tim Hardin, Melanie, Arlo Guthrie and Joan Baez performed.

 On Saturday, August 16, the gathering took off with a bang.
-Quill, Country Joe McDonald, John Sebastian, Santana, Keef Hartley Band, The Incredible String Band, Canned Heat, Mountain, Grateful Dead, Creedence Clearwater Revival, Janis Joplin with The Kozmic Blues Band, Sly & the Family Stone, The Who and Jefferson Airplane played to the massive crowd.
+Quill, Country Joe McDonald, John Sebastian, Santana, The Keef Hartley Band, The Incredible String Band, Canned Heat, Mountain, Grateful Dead, Creedence Clearwater Revival, Janis Joplin with The Kozmic Blues Band, Sly & the Family Stone, The Who and Jefferson Airplane played to the massive crowd.

-Then, on Sunday, August 17, The Grease Band, Joe Cocker, Country Joe and the Fish, Ten Years After, The Band, Blood, Sweat & Tears, Johnny Winter featuring Edgar Winter; Crosby, Stills, Nash & Young, Paul Butterfield Blues Band, Sha-Na-Na and Jimi Hendrix put their talents on show.
+Then, on Sunday, August 17, The Grease Band, Joe Cocker, Country Joe and the Fish, Ten Years After, The Band, Blood, Sweat & Tears, Johnny Winter featuring Edgar Winter, Crosby, Stills, Nash & Young, Paul Butterfield Blues Band, Sha-Na-Na and Jimi Hendrix put their talents on show.

 However, Woodstock was and will always be more than a music festival.
 It was a love-in, a time for peace and a time for feeling free.
 This was especially necessary for many during the iconic summer of 1969 when Apollo 11 landed on the Moon, Senator Kennedy was shamed and ashamed during the sad situation known as Chappaquiddick and Charles Manson’s cult members went on a Los Angeles murder spree.